 Moholoholo Animal Rehabilitation Centre

-About fifteen kilometers from the Blyde River Canyon is this animal rehabilitation center, whose job is to rescue injured wild animals.
+About fifteen kilometres from the Blyde River Canyon is this animal rehabilitation centre, whose job is to rescue injured wild animals.
 There are many reasons why an animal can end up here: poachers, car accidents and traps are some of them.
-There are guided tours to get to know about it in-depth and to interact with some of the animals undergoing recovery.
+There are guided tours to get to know about it in depth and to interact with some of the animals undergoing recovery.

 Blyderivierspoort Hiking Trails